-Henry was a great long term personal friend to President Lincoln who helped him gain appointments in the Washington Territory.
-In 1852 Henry came on the Oregon trail with his wife and five children to settle in Lafayette Oregon.
-Henry set up his physician’s business buy was disappointed when he was unsuccessful.
+Henry was a great long-term personal friend to President Lincoln who helped him gain appointments in the Washington Territory.
+In 1852 Henry came on the Oregon Trail with his wife and five children to settle in Lafayette Oregon.
+Henry set up his physician’s business but was disappointed when he was unsuccessful.
 He signed onto the Oregon Volunteer militia and served in the Commissary during the Rogue River Indian Wars.
 He reportedly favored the extermination of the Indians.
-Then in 1856 he gained an appointment as a physician at the Grand Ronde Indian Reservation which paid $2,000 a year, better than he could make as a farmer.
+Then in 1856, he gained an appointment as a physician at the Grand Ronde Indian Reservation which paid $2,000 a year, better than he could make as a farmer.

 This first year had to be extremely stressful as he had to set up the Hospital and attend to some 2500 Indians who were extremely ill, many with wartime injuries, and many others with issues of exposure and newly introduced diseases.
 Henry arrived at the reservation in August and presents additional information from May 1856, about disease conditions of the Umpqua tribe, a few months after they arrive.
 This is the image Henry presents in his illustrative letter of January 1857.